poshaughnessy/fel-interfaces-of-the-future/README.md

-# Interfaces of the Future
-## And how to hack around with them now
+# Interfaces of the Future... and how to hack around with them now

 A presentation I am hoping to give to the [Front End London](http://www.frontendlondon.co.uk) meetup later this year.